bkamins/bkamins.github.io/_posts/2024-06-07-probability2.md

   15 │    16  3.75258   3.7513    2.13521   1.03027      0.538056   0.000772964  0.463627  0.142931  0.393442
 ```

-What do we learn from these results.
+What do we learn from these results?

 On the average `hh` and `ht` occur the same number of times.
 We see this from `"hh_mean"` and `"ht_mean"` columns.